 The ETI SST consists of leading and globally renowned ethnobotanists, physicians, and pharmacologists as well as experts in the fields of natural product chemistry and neuropharmacology.
-We believe the wealth of expertise, experience, and commitment of the ETI SST-comprised of multiple members of the original SST that contributed to development of Jaguar's proprietary library of approximately 2,300 plants-will play an instrumental role in advancing our shared initial goal of identifying plants in our library that may have the potential to treat mood disorders and neurodegenerative diseases, such as Alzheimer's disease, Parkinson's disease, and amyotrophic sclerosis.
+We believe the wealth of expertise, experience, and commitment of the ETI SST-comprised of multiple members of the original SST that contributed to development of Jaguar's proprietary library of plants-will play an instrumental role in advancing our shared initial goal of identifying plants in our library that may have the potential to treat mood disorders and neurodegenerative diseases, such as Alzheimer's disease, Parkinson's disease, and amyotrophic sclerosis.
 Mood disorders and neurodegenerative diseases affect hundreds of millions of people around the globe and represent classic unmet medical needs.

-While Napo and Jaguar remain steadfastly focused on the commercial success of Mytesi and Canalevia-CA1, respectively, and on the development of potential crofelemer follow-on indications in the area of gastrointestinal treatments, the Company believes the same competencies and multi-disciplinary scientific strategy that led to the development of crofelemer will support collaborative efforts with potential partners to develop novel first-in-class prescription medicines derived from psychoactive plants.
+While Napo and Jaguar remain steadfastly focused on the commercial success of Mytesi and on the potential development of crofelemer for CTD and the rare disease indications of SBS with intestinal failure and CDD, the Company believes the same competencies and multi-disciplinary scientific strategy that led to the successful development of Mytesi will support collaborative efforts with potential partners-such as the recently formed joint venture Magdalena Biosciences-to develop novel first-in-class prescription medicines derived from plants.

 Our management team has significant experience in gastrointestinal product development for both humans and animals.
-Napo was founded 32 years ago to perform drug discovery and development by leveraging the knowledge of traditional healers working in rainforest areas.
+Napo was founded more than 30 years ago to perform drug discovery and development by leveraging the knowledge of traditional healers working in rainforest areas.
 Ten members of the Jaguar and Napo team have been together for more than 15 years.
 Dr. Steven King, our chief sustainable supply, ethnobotanical research and intellectual property officer, and Lisa Conte, our founder, president and CEO, have worked together for more than 30 years.
 We have buttressed the early founding team with the expertise and experiences of team members like Dr. Darlene Horton and Dr. Karen Brunke to support the continued development and commercialization activities of the Napo and Jaguar family.
 We have assembled an impressive group of scientific advisory board (SAB) members that work closely with the Chair of Jaguar's Scientific Advisory Board, Dr. Pravin Chaturvedi, who also serves as the Chief Scientific Officer ("CSO") of Jaguar.
 Together, these dedicated personnel successfully transformed crofelemer, which is extracted from trees growing in the rainforest, to Mytesi and Canalevia-CA1, which are natural, sustainably harvested, FDA-approved drugs.

 As announced in February 2020, the American Botanical Council named Napo the recipient of the 2019 Varro E. Tyler Commercial Investment in Phytomedicinal Research Award in recognition of Napo's ongoing commitment to the sustainable development and production of natural therapeutic preparations.
-Specifically, this award acknowledges the successful development and approval of crofelemer, which is derived from the medicinal Croton lechleri tree in the Amazon rainforest.
+Specifically, this award acknowledges the successful development and approval of crofelemer, which is derived from the Croton lechleri tree in the Amazon rainforest.
 Previous recipients of this award include Jaguar's partner, Italy based Indena S.p.A., one of the world's largest producers of clinically-tested botanical extracts for the food, dietary supplement, cosmetic, and pharmaceutical markets.